The Logo and Seal of the Freie Universität BerlinFreie Universität Berlin

 Applicants should be able to provide transcripts and/or statements of their supervisors about their progress to that date.

 Freie Universität Berlin offers a fast-track program for highly exceptional B.A. students.
-To qualify, B.A. students need to provide evidence of an exceptional academic record during the B.A. program with an A grade point average, two letters of well-known scholars, and successful completion of an entrance exam as required by the statute for PhD programs at Freie Universität Berlin.
-Students should ideally have at least one year experience living and studying in East Asia and have high-level language skills in one of the respective languages, according to the rules of admission to GEAS.
+To qualify, B.A. students need to provide evidence of an exceptional academic record during the B.A. program with an A grade point average (in German: 1.3 or higher, without any exception), two letters of well-known scholars, and successful completion of an entrance exam as required by the statute for PhD programs at Freie Universität Berlin.

 You are applying for a PhD programme in the social sciences, so, in order to assess your academic abilities, it is highly recommended to ask academic representatives, such as your thesis supervisor, to write a letter of reference.